sjdv1982/seamless-tools/dask-deployment/README.md

   You may need to change SEAMLESS_SSH_DATABASE_HOST/SEAMLESS_SSH_HASHSERVER_HOST if it is different from the entry in your `.ssh/config`.
 - In a new local terminal, paste the variable section.
 - In that terminal, start `seamless-delegate-ssh mini-dask-assistant` (or `mini-dask-assistant-devel`).
-Unlike the other `seamless-delegate*` scripts, the terminal will block while `seamless-delegate-ssh` is active.
+Unlike the other `seamless-delegate*` scripts, the terminal will block hile `seamless-delegate-ssh` is active.
-- In another local terminal, start `seamless-bash`, or import seamless directly from conda, or use `/bin/seamless`.
-Pasting the variable section is not necessary.

 ## Slurm